 The survey showed that parental support is important in architectural education.
-Among 2014 survey 33% of those undertaking further study were mainly funded through family support in the form of a trust fund, inheritance or allowance.
-Furthermore, approximately 23% of all of those employed in the 2014 survey surveys found out about their jobs via personal contacts (although this is less than the previous surveys figure of 39%).
+Among 2015 survey 38% of those undertaking further study were mainly funded through family support in the form of a trust fund, inheritance or allowance.
+Furthermore, approximately 27% of all of those employed in the 2015 survey surveys found out about their jobs via personal contacts (although this is less than the previous surveys figure of 39%).
 It is more similar to the previous two surveys.
-Just over half of all the graduates in the 2014 survey had had to work during their degree to manage financially (which is very similar to the previous year).
+Just over half of all the graduates in the 2015 survey had had to work during their degree to manage financially (which is very similar to the previous year).
 However, approximately 80% of respondents said that the issue of student debt had not influenced their career path.
 This is likely to become more of an issue in the future.
-This was exemplified in a previous survey where one respondent wrote: 'It will influence it if goes to £9K'.
-A respondent in the 2014 survey stated 'if I was looking to take architecture again with the current fees I would NOT pursue this career'.
+A 2015 survey respondent who had recently completed their course stated 'I was considering doing a masters course however, due to the debt I am already in this seems more unlikely.
+I will reassess my financial situation again after a few years of employment'.

+A respondent who graduated in 2014 in the 2015 survey stated 'if I had to pay for course tuition fees I would not have gone to uni'.
+A further 2015 respondent who also graduated in 2014 stated 'I don't know how I would fund my part 2 study with potential £22k plus debt.
+Architecture now seems to only for the rich ones'.
 While continuing students are protected from the tuition fee rise it was acknowledged that student debt may affect their career path in the future, indicating the challenges the profession may face.
-Even recently a participant in the 2013 survey stated 'I feel compelled to continue a career in architecture as a result of the amount I have borrowed to pursue the profession'.
-A 2014 survey respondent also stated 'I am considering leaving the profession for a higher wage due to the student debt I am faced with'.
+A 2014 survey respondent stated 'I am considering leaving the profession for a higher wage due to the student debt I am faced with'.
 A further 2014 respondent stated that 'the RIBA education path is far too long.
 The combination of many years of university fees and low pay in architecture is a bit of a killer'.
 Another 2014 survey respondent discussed having to pursue their education abroad as a result of costs.
 'I decided to do Part 2 in Denmark where there are no fees and the system is competitively selective for talent over finance.
 I am concerned how in the UK the education system is overly skewed towards parental income'.

 Family background seems to have been an important influence on whether students enter into architectural education.
-In the 2014 survey 65% of graduate's father's and 50% of their mother's last employment was in 'Intermediate managerial, administrative, professional e.g. bank manager, teacher' or 'Higher managerial, administrative, professional e.g. chief executive, senior civil servant, surgeon'.
-While this is a slight reduction in the previous three years it is evident that the majority of architecture students come from relatively affluent backgrounds.
+In the 2015 survey where responses were provided 74% of graduate's father's and 66% of their mother's last employment was in 'Intermediate managerial, administrative, professional e.g. bank manager, teacher' or 'Higher managerial, administrative, professional e.g. chief executive, senior civil servant, surgeon'.
+Therefore it is evident that the majority of architecture students come from relatively affluent backgrounds.